Lansdowne Park, Goulburn

-Lansdowne Park is a heritage-listed homestead at Bungonia Road, Goulburn, Goulburn Mulwaree Council, New South Wales, Australia.
+Lansdowne Park is a heritage-listed homestead at Bungonia Road, Goulburn, New South Wales, Australia.
 It was built from 1822 to 1825.
 It is also known as Lansdowne.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Jonas Bradley had settled previously at Windsor Road (Sydney) on a grant of 25 acres.
 For this property, he had been granted stock from the Government Herds in 1811.
 In return he was a regular supplier of meat to the Government Stores at Windsor.
 In this location he initiated the growing of tobacco in commercial quantities.

 The first award ever made by the fledgling Agricultural Society was a silver quart tankard given to Jonas Bradley in 1823 "in recognition of his cultivation of tobacco and his offer to lay before the Society a statement of his mode of culture, cure and manufacture".
 A hundredweight of tobacco was presented to the Society to be sent to England in the brig "Bathurst".
 This statement to the Society was published in the Sydney Gazette on 2- February 1823 and again on 22 May.

 The land which Jonas occupied at this time was considered by him to be "too poor and limited in size" to enable him to cultivate tobacco to the extent he wished.
 As a consequence he petitioned Governor Brisbane in 1822 for a grant of land in the Burragorang district where he proposed to "cultivate tobacco to a considerable extent, as the soil is extremely suitable for that purpose".
 Jonas Bradley then went on to become the first to plant and harvest tobacco as a crop in the Goulburn district.
 In 1836, 1.5 tons of tobacco was harvested from Lansdowne.